 Commonwealth Secretariat, UNESCAP, Pacific Community (USP), WWF, TNC, Conservation International, RARE, World Ocean Council, IOC-UNESCO, PIDF, University of the South Pacific, Ocean Conservancy, Peace Boat, FAO (IUCN, PIFS, SPREP, UNEP for follow up) Platforms and Coalitions – Because of the Ocean Coalition, Ocean and Climate Platform, International Ocean Acidification Alliance, Ocean Action Day and the World Oceans Forum.

 TRACK ONE: Developing a strategy for the Ocean in the UNFCCC negotiation space

 The Ocean Pathway recognises that achieving the ambition of the Paris agreement of limiting warming to 1.5 or well below 2 degrees would not be possible without a functioning ocean.
 The ocean is severely impacted by climate change at the same time it plays a critical role in regulating climate and sequestering carbon at a global scale.
-The Ocean pathway seeks to establish the following; 1.
-Introduce an agenda item in 2019 (COP25) that will establish a work programme for the Ocean within the UNFCCC process.
+The Ocean Pathway will now; 1.
+Work with parties and partners to establish a “Friends of the Ocean” process that will provide a safe space for parties to discuss, debate and implement the various options for the ocean in the UNFCCC starting in Bangkok and in each UNFCCC conference until 2020.
 2. Support the work of parties and partners to raise the role of the ocean in existing processes within the UNFCCC and for action for a healthy ocean in the Global Climate Action agenda.
-Willing parties are invited to form an Ocean Bloc that can advocate and support an effective work programme and potential agenda item on the ocean for COP25.
+Willing parties are invited to join the “Friends of the Ocean” process that starts in Bangkok that can advocate and support an effective work programme and potential agenda item on the ocean for COP25.